ayleph/mediagoblin-recaptcha/README.rst

 This plugin enables reCAPTCHA support for GNU MediaGoblin.
 To use reCAPTCHA, you must have a (free) Google account with reCAPTCHA enabled for your MediaGoblin domain.
-This plugin is currently incompatible with the ``basic_auth`` plugin.
+This plugin does not provide authentication; it simply adds a reCAPTCHA field to the registration form provided by the configured authentication plugin.

 Create a reCAPTCHA account
 ==========================